In this article, I will cover common home security mistakes to avoid.

 Having weak locks and doors also makes it substantially harder to enter your house without a key.
 Deadbolt locks can usually help prevent this, with anti-lock picking technology at a great price.

 Having a fake security camera is noticeable.
 First time home buyers may be tempted to set up a fake security system to save money.
 Having a security system in or outside of your home that notifies you when there is movement is crucial for fundamental security.

 The best part is that nowadays, security systems are significantly cheaper, so it is worth the investment.
 One more thing, try to be one of the 17% to have an actual security system.
 You’ll be significantly safer with a real security system.

 A barking dog is a good deterrent.
-However, the dog won’t bark if they don’t wake up.
+However, the dog won’t bark if they don’t wake up at night.
 If they happen to wake up, then the burglar is better afraid of dogs because the chances are that the dog won’t do much if it is asleep.